https://github.com/jlesage/docker-makemkv

 |`AUTO_DISC_RIPPER_MIN_TITLE_LENGTH`| Titles with a length less than this value are ignored.
 Length is in seconds.
 By default, no value is set, meaning that value from MakeMKV's configuration file is taken. | (no value) |

 |`AUTO_DISC_RIPPER_BD_MODE`| Rip mode of Blu-ray discs. `mkv` is the default mode, where a set of MKV files are produced.
-When set to `backup`, a copy of the (decrypted) file system is created instead. **NOTE**: This applies to Blu-ray discs only.
-For DVD discs, MKV files are always produced. | `mkv` |
+When set to `backup`, a copy of the (decrypted) file system of the disc is created instead. | `mkv` |

 |`AUTO_DISC_RIPPER_FORCE_UNIQUE_OUTPUT_DIR`| When set to `0`, files are written to `/output/DISC_LABEL/`, where `DISC_LABEL` is the label/name of the disc.
 If this directory exists, then files are written to `/output/DISC_LABEL-XXXXXX`, where `XXXXXX` are random readable characters.
 When set to `1`, the `/output/DISC_LABEL-XXXXXX` pattern is always used. | `0` |

-|`AUTO_DISC_RIPPER_NO_GUI_PROGRESS`| When set to `1`, progress of discs ripped by the automatic disc ripper is not shown in the MakeMKV GUI. | `0` |#### Deployment Considerations
+|`AUTO_DISC_RIPPER_NO_GUI_PROGRESS`| When set to `1`, progress of discs ripped by the automatic disc ripper is not shown in the MakeMKV GUI. | `0` |

 Many tools used to manage Docker containers extract environment variables

-example, this is done by:
+For example, this behavior is seen in:

 - The Docker application on Synology NAS